Stealth-Robotics/2022-Stealth-FTC/README.md

 # In-progress work

-I am working on getting the `StarterCode` dir into shape to serve as a good baseline example.
-Next I'll port the Mishap code over and see how it fits and what changes it suggests.
-I already ported over my own test bot code (in MikeBotCode) and made some adjustments based on that.
+## StarterCode

+I have the `StarterCode` project in, I think, reasonable shape.
+I'd recommend we start them with just the
+`SimpleTwoWheelDriveSubsystem` and associated commands.
+This is the exact code from the normal example we start with for the two-wheeled bot we build the first day, just broken up into the teleop, command, and subsystem.

+I have some basic mecanum code in there, in `SimpleMecanumDriveSubsystem` and it's command, which is the gm0 sample.
+I'd suggest we put this in a separate branch and show them when they build their first bot w/ mecanum.

+We can have further branches which show more advanced things in `StarterCode`, like RoadRunner and OpenCV.

+## MishapCode

+I have ported over all the Mishap code from https://github.com/TristenYim/FtcRobotController.
+I tried to keep most of the structure, comments, and code just moved around into commands and subsystems.
+I think I did okay, and I'd love to have others review/compare to see what they think!

+## StealthLib

+I have put a few things in here that were useful in either `MishapCode` or in `MikeBotCode`.
+I expect this to continue to evolve as we do more.

+## Other dirs

-I would love to see someone port over the Autonomous Prime code and the Jankbot code.
+I would love to see a few people (Samarth?
+Clem?) port over the Autonomous Prime code and the Jankbot code.
 Those directories are just stubs right now, with some random in-progress version of StarterCode.

 - Mishap repo: https://github.com/TristenYim/FtcRobotController
 - Auto Prime repo: https://github.com/clemstardust/AutoPrime2021